shortstheory/APStreamline/README.md

 The APWeb page also presents an option to record the video stream to a file.
 For this the video stream must be opened on the client.
 This works with any of the manually set resolutions but does **not** work with Auto quality.
 This is because the dynamically changing resolution causes problems with the file recording pipeline.
 An exception to this is the UVC cameras which can record to a file in Auto mode as well.

 The RTSP streams can be viewed using any RTSP player.
+VLC is a good choice.

 For example, this can be done in VLC by going to "Media > Open Network Stream" and pasting in the RTSP Mount Point for the camera displayed in the APWeb configuration page.
 However, VLC introduces *two* seconds of latency for the jitter reduction, making it unsuitable for critical applications.
-To circumvent this, RTSP streams can also be viewed at zero latency by using the `gst-launch` command:
+To circumvent this, RTSP streams can also be viewed at lower latency by using the `gst-launch` command:

 `gst-launch-1.0 playbin uri=<RTSP-MOUNT-POINT> latency=100`